Image of Custard on Biancolievito

 To fully understand how to dose eggs, it is necessary to consider two crucial aspects:

-The coagulation temperature of the egg increases if we add sugar to the recipe.
-Indeed, a simple yolk coagulates at 70°C (158°F), whereas the temperature rises at 80°C (176°F) for sweetened yolks.
+The egg’s coagulation temperature increases if we add sugar to the recipe.
+Indeed, a simple yolk coagulates at 70°C (158°F), whereas the temperature rises to 80°C (176°F) for sweetened yolks.

-The higher the egg quantity, the lower the temperature to cook the Custard.
-But also, the lower will be the amount of starch in the recipe.
+The higher the egg quantity, the lower the Custard temperature.
+But also, there will be less starch in the recipe.
 (See Pastry Cream Balancing)

-On the contrary, today, using Rice and Corn Starch is quite widespread.
+On the contrary, today, rice and corn starch use is widespread.
 These ingredients are much more appropriate to Custard’s recipe because of their different gelification points.
 Let’s see them better:

-• Rice Starch: it gels at 78°C (172°F) and gives a creamy texture and a glossy aspect to the Custard.
+• Rice Starch: it gels at 78°C (172°F) and gives the Custard a creamy texture and a glossy aspect.

 • Corn starch (Maizena): It gels at 82°C (179°F) and gives a stiffer and “pudding-like” texture